 top of page

-Research Interest
+Research Interests

-• Compound Extremes
+• Compound Climate Extremes

 • Remote Sensing Applications

-Research Project
+Research Projects

 • PI, Incorporating Spatial Heterogeneity of Rainfall Response to Climate Change into the Design of Slope Drainage Provisions in Hong Kong, Public Policy Research (PPR) Funding Scheme, 2023–2024.